danielclements/aim_trainer/readme.md

  - [Index]

     - The game starts by asking for a "User Name", once a user name is imputed the rest of the page is revealed.
-On the left we have a basic how to            play section, that details how to progress through the games difficulty settings and how to actually improve your aim and reaction time.
+On the left we have a basic how-to-play section, that details how to progress through the games difficulty settings and how to actually improve your aim and reaction time.

-    - In the middle it shows a basic copy of the game so the user knows what to look out for when the actual game starts , this is removed on the mobile      view as it messed up the flow of the page.
+    - In the middle it shows a basic copy of the game so the user knows what to look out for when the actual game starts, this is removed on the mobile view as it messed up the flow of the page.

-    - On the right you can see the settings area, all settings are saved in a local storage item, the first time index is loaded it will set the default      settings as a local storage item, if cache is cleared at any point it will be reset on next page load.
+    - On the right you can see the settings area, all settings are saved in a local storage item, the first time index is loaded it will set the default settings as a local storage item, if the cache is cleared at any point it will be reset on next page load.

 - [Aim_trainer]

     - On the left of the aim_trainer page it displays the stats for the user, the stats update on every click/missed target.
-The stats do change design       depedning on the theme selected.
+The stats do change design  depending on the theme selected.

-    - In the middle of this page we have the game area, this is where all targets will spawn, once a target is succesfully clicked it will dissapear and spawn a new target , a max of 30 targets will spawn per game, after the final target dissapears a modal will load.
+    - In the middle of this page we have the game area, this is where all targets will spawn, once a target is successfully clicked it will disappear and spawn a new target, a max of 30 targets will spawn per game, after the final target disappears a modal will load.

-    - On the right you can see the same settings as the index page.
+    - On the right, you can see the same settings as the index page.

     - End Of Game Modal: Will display Player Name, Total Hits, Total Misses, Accuracy %.

-the whole project was designed off a single wireframe i made using sketch, a lot of the time i was design/ building the project at the same time.
+the whole project was designed off a single wireframe I made using sketch, a lot of the time I designed/ built the project at the same time.

 [Wireframes / Mockups!](https://github.com/danielclements/TJ-Dean-Portfolio/tree/master/Wireframes)